CoreCap Advisors LLC Has $1.62 Million Stock Holdings in Lowe’s Companies, Inc. (NYSE:LOW)

 Insiders Place Their Bets

-In other news, EVP Donald Frieson sold 9,411 shares of the business’s stock in a transaction that occurred on Wednesday, March 15th.
-The stock was sold at an average price of $197.00, for a total transaction of $1,853,967.00.
-Following the completion of the sale, the executive vice president now owns 17,888 shares in the company, valued at $3,523,936.
-The transaction was disclosed in a filing with the SEC, which is available at this hyperlink.
+In other Lowe’s Companies news, EVP Donald Frieson sold 9,411 shares of Lowe’s Companies stock in a transaction that occurred on Wednesday, March 15th.
+The stock was sold at an average price of $197.00, for a total value of $1,853,967.00.
+Following the completion of the sale, the executive vice president now directly owns 17,888 shares in the company, valued at $3,523,936.
+The sale was disclosed in a filing with the SEC, which is available at the SEC website.
 0.24% of the stock is currently owned by corporate insiders.

 Analyst Upgrades and Downgrades

 Several research analysts have weighed in on LOW shares.
-TD Cowen lowered their price objective on Lowe’s Companies from $220.00 to $210.00 and set a “market perform” rating on the stock in a research report on Thursday, March 2nd.
-Morgan Stanley reiterated an “overweight” rating and set a $235.00 price objective on shares of Lowe’s Companies in a research report on Monday, February 13th.
-Barclays initiated coverage on Lowe’s Companies in a research report on Tuesday, February 7th.
+Barclays started coverage on Lowe’s Companies in a research report on Tuesday, February 7th.
 They set an “equal weight” rating and a $215.00 price objective on the stock.
+TD Cowen decreased their price target on Lowe’s Companies from $220.00 to $210.00 and set a “market perform” rating on the stock in a research report on Thursday, March 2nd.
 Oppenheimer decreased their price target on Lowe’s Companies from $300.00 to $275.00 in a research report on Tuesday, February 28th.
-Finally, Roth Capital restated a “neutral” rating on shares of Lowe’s Companies in a research report on Wednesday, March 1st.
-Two analysts have rated the stock with a sell rating, twelve have issued a hold rating and twelve have assigned a buy rating to the stock.
-Based on data from MarketBeat, Lowe’s Companies currently has an average rating of “Hold” and an average price target of $222.40.
+Roth Capital restated a “neutral” rating on shares of Lowe’s Companies in a research report on Wednesday, March 1st.
+Finally, Morgan Stanley restated an “overweight” rating and issued a $235.00 price target on shares of Lowe’s Companies in a research report on Monday, February 13th.
+Two analysts have rated the stock with a sell rating, twelve have given a hold rating and twelve have issued a buy rating to the company’s stock.
+According to data from MarketBeat, Lowe’s Companies currently has an average rating of “Hold” and a consensus target price of $222.40.

 About Lowe’s Companies